MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite 2023/DEMO_Lab3_Ex1.md

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

 1. In Microsoft Edge, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as MOD Administrator, **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
-Admin’s password should be provided by your lab hosting provider.
+Admin's password should be provided by your lab hosting provider.

 1. Navigate to **Roles & scope**, then select **Permissions** from the dropdown.

-1. On the **Permissions** page, under **Microsoft Purview solutions** select Roles.
+1. On the **Permissions** page, under **Microsoft Purview solutions** select **Roles**.

 1. On the **Role groups for Microsoft Purview solutions** page select **Insider Risk Management**.